S-Richhariya/tanX/README.md

 and also tried to visualize the output data through libraries available in python like matplotlib and seaborn with **order_visualization.py**

-# Online Store Order Analysis and Visualization
+# Order Analysis and Visualization

 # Overview